SarvarKh/ofn-wiki/Development-Environment-Setup:-Ubuntu.md

 git config --global color.ui true git config --global user.name "YOUR NAME" git config --global user.email "YOUR@EMAIL.com"
+# That might be set that later at a repository level, without the --global flag, after entering its cloned directory
+# or take that as option for all projects by running the following command as is.
+# git config --global pull.rebase false
 ```

 ## Step 3.
 Install Ruby (using rbenv)